chalmersplasmatheory/DREAM/doc/sphinx/source/frontend/api/Settings/eqsys/T_cold.rst

    ds.eqsys.T_cold.nbi.setEnergyFractions(f_full = 0.5, f_half = 0.4, f_third = 0.1)

-The discretization of the beam in the radial, poloidal, and beam direction can be set using the method ``nbi.setDiscretization()``, which allows setting the number of points used in each direction.
+The discretization of the beam in the radial, polar, and beam direction can be set using the method ``nbi.setDiscretization()``, which allows setting the number of points used in each direction.
 The default values are 25 radial points, 25 polar points, and 50 points along the beam direction.
 .. code-block:: python

    ...